okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-sso-app/main/index.md

 layout: Guides
 ---

-This guide walks you through the process of submitting a Single Sign-On (SSO) OIDC or SAML 2.0 integration to the Okta Integration Network (OIN) using the OIN Manager.
+Use this guide to understand the process of submitting a Single Sign-On (SSO) OIDC or SAML 2.0 integration to the Okta Integration Network (OIN) using the OIN Manager.
 It also shows you how to update a previously published integration or delete a draft submission.

 ---

 **Learning outcomes**

-* Understand how to submit a new SSO integration to the OIN.
+* Understand how to submit a new SSO integration to the OIN
-* Understand how to update or delete a previously published OIN SSO integration.
+* Understand how to update or delete a previously published OIN SSO integration

 **What you need**

-* A functional SSO integration created and tested in accordance to the [Build a Single Sign-On integration](/docs/guides/build-sso-integration/) guide
+* A functional SSO integration created and tested in accordance with the [Build a Single Sign-On integration](/docs/guides/build-sso-integration/) guide

-* The various items necessary for submission in accordance to the [OIN submission requirements](/docs/guides/submit-app-prereq/)
+* The various items necessary for submission in accordance with the [OIN submission requirements](/docs/guides/submit-app-prereq/)

 ---

 ## Overview

-The [Okta Integration Network (OIN) Manager](https://oinmanager.okta.com) is a submission tool that is connected to your developer org where you test and develop your Okta integration.
-Use this tool to submit your SSO app integration for verification and publication on the OIN catalog.
+The [Okta Integration Network (OIN) Manager](https://oinmanager.okta.com) is a submission tool that's connected to your developer org where you test and develop your Okta integration.
+Use this tool to submit your SSO app integration for verification and publication in the OIN catalog.

 ### Protocols supported